The Best Amazon Prime Day 2020 Deals -- Fashion, TVs, Computers & More

-The Best Amazon Prime Day 2020 Deals -- Fashion, TVs, Echos, AirPods, Sunglasses, Tablets & More
+The Best Amazon Prime Day 2020 Deals -- Fashion, TVs, Echos, AirPods, Computers, Tablets & More

-It's official: Amazon Prime Day 2020 starts today on October 13-14 (Tuesday and Wednesday).
+It's official: Amazon Prime Day 2020 has started today -- October 13-14 (Tuesday and Wednesday).
 The mega shopping event, held exclusively for Amazon Prime members, is usually held in July but, with the ongoing coronavirus pandemic, Prime Day was postponed.
 Several products are already on sale, with more to come.
-The company shared that this Prime Day, there would be deals coming to over one million items across all different categories, on top brands such as Adidas, Lacoste, Keurig, Rachael Ray, Under Armour, Lucky Brand, Apple, Samsung, Fitbit, Panasonic, Roborock, Coleman, Marvel, Ticwatch and more.
+The company shared that this Prime Day, there would be deals coming to over one million items across all different categories, on top brands such as Adidas, Lacoste, Keurig, Rachael Ray, Under Armour, Lucky Brand, Apple, Samsung, Nintendo, Fitbit, Panasonic, Roborock, Coleman, Marvel, Ticwatch and more.

-Amazon Prime Day will start at midnight PST on Oct.
-13, according to the event's recently updated landing page -- which previously stated simply, "It's coming."
-New this year is a deal where you can earn $10 for Prime Day by spending $10 with small businesses.
+Amazon Prime Day started at midnight PST on Oct.
+13. New this year is a deal where you can earn $10 for Prime Day by spending $10 with small businesses.
 Read more about Prime Day's support of small businesses, and explore participating companies by region and category, here.
 You can also get additional savings by adding a debit card to your Prime account and shopping via the Amazon app.

 The sale extravaganza kicks off the year's biggest shopping season with Black Friday, Cyber Monday and the subsequent winter holidays.
 Other retailers are already gearing up to compete.
 Notably, Walmart just launched its Amazon competitor, Walmart Plus, on Sept.
 15.